Smith-Savani/git-intro-/README.md

 # C language

-Some basic concepts of c lan
+Some basic concepts of c lan like loop,escape sequence,control statement.